 Thinking thinking thinking thinking.

 I resume my meditation, focusing on the breath.
 But the laughter is in my lungs, in my belly, beneath my diaphragm.
-It rises and as the ring of the bell fades I know I will not be able to fight it.
-Squeezing my eyes, clamping lips shut, I pull on all the willpower I can possibly find while my mind is bombarded again and again and again with that fart sounding around the room.
+It rises and as the ring of the bell fades I try to fight it.
+Squeezing my eyes, clamping lips shut, I pull on all the willpower I can possibly find while my mind is bombarded again and again and again with that fart punctuating the silence.

 It’s no good.

-I pop up from my seat and flee, opening the so recently closed door and exiting as swiftly and silently as I can.
-My eyes bulge and I bite my cheeks, keeping my head down so the monk seated outside the door, acting as guardian, will not see how entirely incapable I am of containing my laughter.
+I pop up from my seat and open the shrine room door, exiting as swiftly and silently as I can.
+My eyes bulge and I bite my cheeks, keeping my head down so the monk seated outside the door, acting as guardian, will not see how incapable I am of containing my laughter.
 I dash up the spiral staircase that leads to an annex library on the uppermost floor of the Abbey.

 Here is a seat, a chair of Scandinavian design with sloping wooden arms that curve down into legs allowing for the occupant to rock.
 Rock I do, seated there, letting the laughter rise up and out of me.
 It seems to start in the soles of my feet, the muscles arched with glee.
-My shins tingle and my knees tickle.
 My belly is bubbles and and my chest full of merriment.

-Downstairs, in his spot by the shrine door, the monk listens.
-He did not see my face as I walked by, or not very clearly.
-He saw only that my cheeks were flush and my body language tight.
-While there is no door between me and him, the distance caused by the stairs muffles what he hears.
+While there is no door between me and the monk I passed on my way up, the distance caused by the stairs muffles what he hears.
 He listens, brows furrowed, to my catching breath, the way I am gulping in air.
 In the library I am laughing so hard it is nearly silent.
 I am letting it happen, letting this joyous outburst run it’s course.

-It has been a few days since I accepted the un-suppressible laughter.
-My monk friend comes to me, an earnest expression on his face.
+A few days later, we get a break from the silence we had been maintaining.
+The monk comes to me, an earnest expression on his face.
 He tells me that he is not going to pry, but that he is thinking of me.
-He tells me how he listened to me crying, and did Tonglen for me.
-That it sounded like it was an intense time for me, when I rushed from the shrine room to the annex library.
+He tells me how he listened to me crying, and did Tonglen for me when I rushed from the shrine room to the annex library.

 My face breaks wide with a grin.
-I laugh, although not as hard as that day.
-The tenderness in his face is so sweet, as he tells me about how he perceived my mirth as sorrow.
+I laugh—although not as hard as that day.
+The tenderness in his face is so sweet, as he tells me he perceived my mirth as sorrow.

 “No, no, no, I wasn’t crying,” I say.